WebSharky/Video_App/README.md

 # About Video App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It is stricly developed for recruitment purposes only.
 And still needs some work.
+See app working on https://youtu.be/RNiNdxPcQWA

 ## How to start